PattMayne/pattmayne_auth/README.md

  * * or MAYBE they should be in the DB instead.
  * Containerize with Docker
  * Switch to PostgreSQL because bools are bools instead of ints (but maybe that's not important)
+ * move env variable from .env to somewhere more secure for production